 1. Ball Pressure – Ball pressure will depend on how aggressive of a zone your team is playing.
 Don’t be afraid to get right up on players and force them to drive or make a lobbed pass that may be picked off.

-2. Disguising a 2-3 Zone – You can disguise a 2-3 zone by having your point guard play full court defense while your other guard plays in the high post.
+2. Disguising a 2-3 Zone – You can disguise a 2-3 zone defense by having your point guard play full court defense while your other guard plays in the high post.
 The second guard takes the first pass using bump help from the forwards and then the point guard falls back into their position.
 This is a great way to disguise a 2-3 zone or force the ball to a particular player or side of the court.

 3. Run Shooters off the 3-point Line – As we’re stuck closing out often in a 2-3 zone, if you line up against a great 3-point shooting team, run the shooters off the three-point line and make them put the ball on the floor.
 The strength of the zone is in the key so there will be help.